sant1ln/NotePad_React/README.md

-# Landing Page Weibo food
+# Notepad

-### This is a website project for a fictional restaurant called "Weibo food"
+### This is a Notepad app made with React, using React Context

-~Weibo is the brand of my keyboard ahah